 2. TLS and HTTPS

-Serve your payment pages securely using a modern version of TLS (1.2 or higher) so that your website makes use of HTTPS (encrypted connections).
-Kinsta always keeps TLS versions up to date on our servers and you can easily install an SSL certificate from your MyKinsta dashboard.
+Serve your payment pages securely using TLS 1.3 (preferred) or TLS 1.2 to enable HTTPS (encrypted connections).
+PCI DSS 4.0 requires a secure TLS configuration, including strong cipher suites and regular security assessments.
+Kinsta always keeps TLS versions up to date on our servers, and you can easily install an SSL certificate from your MyKinsta dashboard.

 Here’s how to install the SSL certificate on WooCommerce.